sa1f/quickshop/README.md

 * facerec\_from\_webcam\_faster\_.py - [modified example](https://github.com/ageitgey/face_recognition/blob/master/examples/facerec_from_webcam_faster.py) file from the face\_recognition\_ module.
 Allows for live registration of new faces on the server and live face recognition.
 Served as the basis for the entrance and exit cameras
 * gulpfile.js - Used to compile sass files
 * login\_face\_.py - used to recognize a face from a picture
+* server.js - This simply initiates the server on the local machine

 \ ゜o゜)ノ